reactive-python/reactpy/docs/source/installation.rst

 .. note::

-    To contribute to IDOM, refer to the :ref:`Developer Guide` instructions.
+    IDOM also supplies a :ref:`Flake8 Plugin` to help enforce the :ref:`Rules of Hooks`

 Extra Features
 --------------

 Optionally installable features of IDOM.
-To install them use the given "Name" from the table below
+To include, them use the given "Name" from the table below:

 .. code-block:: bash